🌸 Book Now

 Beyond the Carnival — Exploring Toowoomba

-While the Carnival of Flowers is the main attraction, Toowoomba offers exceptional experiences year-round.
+While the Carnival is the main attraction, Toowoomba offers exceptional experiences year-round.
 Extend your stay to discover why this city is beloved by locals and visitors alike.

 Culinary Scene

-• Restaurant Precincts: Margaret Street and Ruthven Street feature diverse dining
+• Restaurant Precincts: Margaret Street and Ruthven Street offer diverse dining

 • Farmers Markets: Saturday markets offering regional produce